-- " The current facilities for park maintenance should be sufficient for the park's future. - " In the long-term the caretakers residence should be removed and the shed moved next to the current maintenance facilities.
-This will allow additional parking on the site to serve the new pavilion.
-In addition, the removal of the house and shed will improve the view as one enters the site.
-Currently, the two homes make the park feel like private property rather than a public park. - " These facilities should be maintained and kept up to date to meet the current and future needs of the park.
+- " The current facilities for park maintenance should be sufficient for the park's future. - " These facilities should be maintained and kept up to date to meet the current and future needs of the park.
 A portion of the annual maintenance and operations budget for the park should be set aside for the upkeep of these facilities to avoid degradation.